 Each year, Italian-American organizations award tens of thousands of dollars in scholarships to worthy high school and college students.
 The following is a list of this year’s scholarship offerings and how to apply for them.
 Most scholarships have attendance and other requirements, so gather your applications early and study them carefully before applying!

 Amici Naperville Area Italian American Club — One $1,000 merit-based scholarship awarded to a qualifying high school senior of Italian descent who either attends a Naperville-area school or is related to an Amici member.
 Deadline: April 15.
 Presentation: General meeting in May.
-Visit www.amiciclub.org, or contact Mary Piccin at 630-961-2031 or email@example.com.
+Visit www.amiciclub.org or contact Mary Piccin at 630-961-2031 or email@example.com.

 Chicagoland Italian American Charitable Organization — Several $2,500 scholarships awarded to high school seniors based on academic achievement and need.
-Deadline: April 2.
-Presentation: late April.
+Deadline: April 11.
+Presentation: May 2.
 Contact Frank Giudice at 630-941-4700 or firstname.lastname@example.org, or Jerry Saviano at 630-628-6867 ext.
-222.
+222 or email@example.com.

-Italian Catholic Federation — Several $400 scholarships awarded to high school students who are of Italian heritage and Catholic faith (or are children of non-Italian ICF members), and who meet academic, financial need and character requirements.
+Italian Catholic Federation — Several $400 scholarships awarded to high school students who are of Italian heritage and Catholic faith (or are children of non-Italian ICF members) and who meet academic, financial need and character requirements.
 Grants may be renewed for second, third and fourth terms for $500, $600 and $1,000, respectively.
-Scholarships are also available for university students majoring in Italian.
+Scholarships also are available for university students majoring in Italian.
 Deadline: March 15.
 Visit www.icf.org.

 Italian Cultural Center — Several scholarships of between $1,000 and $2,000 awarded to non-professional vocal students between the ages of 17 and 27 who are studying with qualified teachers or institutions.
 Application deadline: Oct.
 1. Competition: October.
 Awards dinner: November.
 Contact 708-345-5933 or email@example.com.

 Joint Civic Committee of Italian Americans — One $2,000 scholarship awarded to a student of Italian ancestry who is either a high school senior accepted into a college with the intent of establishing a major in journalism or communications, or an undergraduate student majoring in journalism or communications.
 Deadline: April 30.
-Presentation: May 24 at the Dante and Mazzei Awards luncheon.
+Presentation: May 16 at the Dante and Mazzei Awards luncheon.
 Winners must attend presentation.
-Visit www.jccia.com, or contact 708-450-9050 or firstname.lastname@example.org.
+One $2,000 scholarship presented to a male high school senior of Italian ancestry.
+Deadline: Sept.
+30. Presentation: Oct.
+12. Winners must attend presentation.
+Nick and Helena Patti Scholarship(s) and Frank J. Vigilante Scholarship(s) also given.
+Dollar amounts to be determined.
+Presentation: JCCIA Christmas party.
+Visit www.jccia.com or contact 708-450-9050 or firstname.lastname@example.org.

 Sons of Italy Foundation, Illinois — Several $1,000 scholarships awarded to students of full or partial Italian ancestry graduating from high school.
-Award is also based on financial need, scholastic record, and activities showing character and leadership.
+Award is based on financial need, scholastic record and activities showing character and leadership.
 Personal statements and faculty recommendations are required.
 Deadline: July 1.
 Presentation: October.
 Only written requests will be honored.
 Send a stamped, self-addressed envelope with your request to Illinois Sons of Italy Foundation, 9447 W. 144th Place, Orland Park, IL 60462.

 Swiss Benevolent Society of Chicago — Several scholarships available to students ages 7 to 18 for a one-week immersion experience at the Lago del Bosco overnight Italian language camp at Concordia Language Villages in Minnesota.
 Deadline: March 30.
-Visit sbschicago.org/immersion.html
+Visit http://sbschicago.org/immersion.html